NASM CES Study Guide

 Chapter Goals:

-- Know the integrated function of the muscular, skeletal, and nervous systems and how they influence the flexibility and the ability for you to move through the full intended range of motion.
+• Know the integrated function of the muscular, skeletal, and nervous systems and how they influence your flexibility and ability to move through the full intended range of motion.

 Introduction

-Being able to move optimally will require us to have good mobility, and this will depend on a combination of different soft tissue flexibility and joint range of motion.
+Being able to move optimally will require good mobility, which will depend on a combination of different soft tissue flexibility and joint range of motion.

-Flexibility is defined as the normal extensibility of the soft tissues that allow full range of motion.
+Flexibility is defined as the soft tissues’ normal extensibility that allows a full range of motion.

-Mobility on the other hand is the entire range of motion that is available to the joints, as well as the control of the neuromuscular system during motion in these joints.
+Mobility, on the other hand, is the entire range of motion available to the joints and the control of the neuromuscular system during motion in these joints.

-The targeted mobility assessments should focus on and confirm the observations found through the static and movement assessments that preceded this chapter.
+The targeted mobility assessments should focus on and confirm the observations from the static and movement assessments preceding this chapter.

-The factors that will affect someone’s mobility will be posture, pattern overload, joint structures, age, pain, injuries, gender, and psychosocial influences.
+The factors affecting someone’s mobility will be posture, pattern overload, joint structures, age, pain, injuries, gender, and psychosocial influences.

 The Mobility Assessment

-These mobility assessments give the fitness professional some added insight into the client’s quality of movement and the availability of movement for their joints.
+These mobility assessments give the fitness professional some added insight into the client’s movement quality and the movement availability for their joints.

-These assessments will be used for confirmation of impairments and if they are due to the muscles that were previously identified as overactive and help to find the ones that will be underactive.
+These assessments will be used to confirm impairments and if they are due to the muscles that were previously identified as overactive and helped to find the ones that will be underactive.

-When looking at the mobility of the kinetic chain, the regional interdependence model needs to be thought about.
+When looking at the mobility of the kinetic chain, the regional interdependence model needs to be considered.

 Mobility testing will look at the specific joint motions to determine dysfunctions.